AFC Wild Card: The Oakland Raiders Are Not Dead Yet

 — Pete D. Camarillo (@Petecertified) January 6, 2017

 It will take everything from the Raiders to beat the Texans for a second time this season, especially without Carr.
-Carr led the fourth quarter comeback that resulted in the 20-27 win in Mexico City on Nov.
-21. Without Carr, the Raiders will have to create turnovers, get a lead and manage the game.
+Carr led the fourth-quarter comeback that resulted in the 20-27 win in Mexico City on Nov.
+21. Without Carr, the Raiders will have to create turnovers, get a lead, and manage the game.

 This team must figure out if they are simply satisfied by ending Oakland’s 14-year playoff drought, or are they actually poised for a postseason run?